 To prepare fresh pumpkin, bake a small pie pumpkin at 350*F til its fork tender.
 Just place a cut pumpkin cut side down, with the seeds cleaned out of it, on a foil or parchment covered baking sheet.
 When the pumpkin is tender enough to push a fork through the shell, it’s done.
 Let it cool enough to handle it then scoop out the baked pumpkin.

 1 1/2 cups sugar

 1/2 stick butter

 Spread in a 9 inch pie crust.
 Slice butter and drop over the pie.
-Sprinkle sugar over top and add a dash of ground cinnamon.
+Sprinkle some sanding sugar or just regular sugar over top and add a dash of ground cinnamon.
 Cover with strips of crust if desired.

 Bake in a 350* oven until brown.
 If desired cover the top of the pie with pecans before adding strips of crust, then proceed with baking.

 Bake the pie in a 350*F oven til the crust is nicely browned, about 20 minutes.
 Cool before serving if you can.